Verkhovskaya/pywire/README.md

-pywire is an easy-to-use Python library for generating VHDL, designed for use with FPGAs.
+PyWire is an easy-to-use Python library for generating VHDL, designed for use with FPGAs.

 Features:
 - Simple and complex functions